ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-local-networks.md

 Currency Symbol:  TOKEN1
 ```

-Some details can be noticed here:
+Notice some details here:

-- two smart contracts are deployed per Subnet, Teleporter messenger and Teleporter registry
+- Two smart contracts are deployed to each Subnet: Teleporter Messenger smart contract and Teleporter Registry smart contract
-- the Teleporter contracts are also deployed to local `C-Chain`
+- Both Teleporter smart contracts are also deployed to `C-Chain` in the Local Network
-- a Teleporter relayer is executed in background
+- [AWM Teleporter Relayer](https://github.com/ava-labs/awm-relayer)) is installed, configured and executed in background (A Relayer

-As part of the deploy, an [AWM Relayer](https://github.com/ava-labs/awm-relayer) is installed, configured and executed.
-A relayer, or some other intermediate procedure, is always needed for a Teleporter or warp message to be sent from
-one Subnet to the other.
-In this case the relayer is an actor that listens for new messages being generated on a source Subnet,
-and send them to the destination Subnet.
+[listens](/build/cross-chain/teleporter/overview#data-flow) for new messages being generated on a source Subnet and sends them to the destination Subnet.)

-On local network, CLI configures the relayer so every Subnet can message to every other Subnet.
+CLI configures the Relayer to enable every Subnet to send messages to all other Subnets.
+If you add
+more Subnets, the Relayer will be automatically reconfigured.

-When deploying `<subnet2Name>`, the main change is that `C-Chain` Teleporter contracts are not going to be deployed, as they
+When deploying Subnet `<subnet2Name>`, the two Teleporter contracts will not be deployed to C-Chain in Local Network
-have already been deployed.
+as they have already been deployed when we deployed the first Subnet.

 ```shell
 avalanche subnet deploy <subnet2Name> --local